A Confederacy of Dunces

 Introduction

-A Confederacy of Dunces is a novel by American writer John Kennedy Toole that was published in 1980, 11 years after Toole's death.[2]
-Published through the efforts of writer Walker Percy (who contributed a foreword) and Toole's mother, Thelma, the book became first a cult classic, then a mainstream success; it earned Toole a posthumous Pulitzer Prize for Fiction in 1981 and is now a canonical work of modern literature of the Southern United States.[3]
+A Confederacy of Dunces is a picaresque novel by American novelist John Kennedy Toole which reached publication in 1980, eleven years after Toole's death.[2]
+Published through the efforts of writer Walker Percy (who also contributed a foreword) and Toole's mother, Thelma, the book became first a cult classic, then a mainstream success; it earned Toole a posthumous Pulitzer Prize for Fiction in 1981, and is now considered a canonical work of modern literature of the Southern United States.[3]

 The book's title refers to an epigram from Jonathan Swift's essay Thoughts on Various Subjects, Moral and Diverting: "When a true genius appears in the world, you may know him by this sign, that the dunces are all in confederacy against him."

-Dunces is a picaresque novel featuring the misadventures of protagonist Ignatius J. Reilly, a lazy, obese, misanthropic, self-styled scholar.
-He is an educated but slothful 30-year-old living with his mother in the Uptown neighborhood of early-1960s New Orleans.
-In his quest for employment, he has adventures with colorful French Quarter characters.
-Toole wrote the first draft in 1963 during his last few months in Puerto Rico.
-Critics liked the accurate depictions of New Orleans dialects.
-Toole based Reilly in part on his professor friend Bob Byrne.
-Byrne's slovenly, eccentric behavior was anything but professorial.
-Reilly resembled Toole; Toole's experiences served as inspiration for episodes.
-While at Tulane University, Toole filled in for a friend as a hot-tamale cart vendor and worked for a family who owned and operated a clothing factory.
+Dunces is a picaresque novel featuring the misadventures of protagonist Ignatius J. Reilly, a lazy, obese, misanthropic, self-styled scholar who lives at home with his mother.
+He is an educated but slothful 30-year-old man living with his mother in the Uptown neighborhood of early-1960s New Orleans who, in his quest for employment, has various adventures with colorful French Quarter characters.
+Toole wrote the novel in 1963 during his last few months in Puerto Rico.
+It is hailed for its accurate depictions of New Orleans dialects.
+Toole based Reilly in part on his college professor friend Bob Byrne.
+Byrne's slovenly, eccentric behavior was anything but professorial, and Reilly mirrored him in these respects.
+The character was also based on Toole himself, and several personal experiences served as inspiration for passages in the novel.
+While at Tulane, Toole filled in for a friend at a job as a hot tamale cart vendor, and worked at a family owned and operated clothing factory.
+Both of these experiences were later adopted into his fiction.

 This content is from Wikipedia.
 GradeSaver is providing this content as a courtesy until we can offer a professionally written study guide by one of our staff editors.
 We do not consider this content professional or citable.
 Please use your discretion when relying on it.